Board of Directors

 Latesha Durkins, Ed.D.
 Education Policy & Leadership

-Grace Giampietro, M.Ed., Special Education
+Grace Giampietro Carrier, M.Ed.
+Special Education

 Susan Jaffe, Ed.D., Special Education